 Focus On Properly Fuelling Your Mind and Body

-Nutrition directly impacts our minds and bodies, and therefore if you’re not properly fuelling your body, you might find that your stress is exasperated.
-So, although having a cheeky bit of chocolate to boost your mood is absolutely fine, you still need to prioritize proper nutrition, especially when you’re feeling particularly stressed.
+So, although having a cheeky bit of chocolate to boost your mood is absolutely fine, you still need to prioritise proper nutrition, especially when you’re feeling particularly stressed.
 Focus on getting your greens, add fruit into your diet, and take a multivit or an adaptogen formula if you need some extra help.
-Hint: adaptogenic herbs directly help the way that your body reacts to stress, so they will definitely be beneficial to you.

 Don’t Overdo It With Work

 If you’re working all hours, every day, you’re not only likely to be stressed by your non-existent work/life balance, but you’re also putting yourself at risk of burnout, which leads to unfathomable amounts of stress and anxiety.
 So, make sure you don’t overdo it.
-Create a work/life balance for yourself and speak to your boss, clients, or managers if you need help with your workload.
-The key to getting out of burnout is not experiencing it in the first place.
-So, take measures to ensure this doesn’t happen!

-The Takeaway - Treat Yourself As You Would Treat A Friend (With Kindness and Care, I Hope!)
+The Takeaway - Treat Yourself As You Would Treat A Friend